 I soon became very impressed by what the Rotary did in our town but it was when I learnt more about the Rotary Foundation (Rotary’s charity) and particularly polio eradication that I really ‘got’ what Rotary was all about.
 The global scope of the work Rotary does and how many lives it affects still blows me away!

-Joining Rotary has introduced me to a whole new world.
+Joining Rotary introduced me to a whole new world.
 I love attending training and conferences, and educating Rotarians and non-Rotarians about our work.
 I have friends across the globe I would have never met if I were not a Rotarian.
-I have attended International Conventions in Sydney and Atlanta and visited Pakistan twice (never in my wildest dreams did I think that would ever happen).
-I know that I am making a difference in the lives of others; from the children I have given polio vaccines to at the zoo or in the slums in Lahore to the Pakistani children of garbage pickers who now have a school, library and computers because of a project I proposed to Rotary Matamata in 2015.
+I attended International Conventions in Sydney, Atlanta, Melbourne and Calgary and visited Pakistan twice (never in my wildest dreams did I think that would ever happen).
+I know that I am making a difference in the lives of others; from the children I have given polio vaccines to at the zoo and in the slums of Lahore, to the Pakistani children of garbage pickers who now have a school, library and computers because of a project I proposed to Rotary Matamata in 2015.

-During my year as President I led the establishment of an Interact at our local college which I am still very involved with.
-Rotary provides our young people with so many opportunities from exchanges to leadership and driving courses to Outward Bound.
+During my year as President I led the establishment of an Interact club (Rotary for 12-18 year olds) at our local college and remained involved with that until 2025.
+Rotary offers our young people so many opportunities from exchanges to leadership and driving courses, to Outward Bound.
 It is a privilege to be involved with these and see our youth thrive and grow.